L-Acoustics/avdecc/README.md

 ## What is LA_avdecc
 LA_avdecc is a set of open source libraries for controlling and monitoring AVB entities using the AVDECC protocol (IEEE 1722.1).

-These libraries are written in pure C++14 and do not depend on any other library.
+These libraries are written in pure C++17.
 They can be compiled on Windows, Linux and macOS, using standard development tools (procedure below).
 Unit tests and sample programs are also provided.

 These libraries have already been used indirectly in many musical events throughout the world to control all kinds of AVB entities ([list below](#compatibleEntities)).
 L-Acoustics' Network Manager 2.5 (and up) now relies on them for all its AVDECC functionalities.